SuMere/ESP32-GPIO_INTERRUPT_TEST/README.md

 ## Deep sleep:

  Wake is triggered automatically switching trigger pin on each boot (GPIO36/39).
- It is detectable by the increment of the printed variable [BOOT COUNT <bootCount>].
+ It is detectable by the increment of the printed variable [BOOT COUNT "bootCount"].